 A computational scientist, skier, outdoor enthusiast, husband, father, amateur photographer, and follower of Jesus who lives in Cambridge, MA.

-Expertise: mathematical analysis, numerical methods, high performance computing, scientific computing, electrochemistry, phase transformations, porous media
+Expertise: mathematical analysis, numerical methods, high performance computing, scientific computing, electrochemistry, lithium-ion batteries, phase transformations, porous media

-My first exposure to battery materials came a postdoctoral associate at MIT, where I worked with Martin Bazant in the Department of Chemical Engineering.
+My first exposure to lithium-ion batteries came a postdoctoral associate at MIT, where I worked with Martin Bazant in the Department of Chemical Engineering.
 I developed electrokinetic phase-field models of the phase-separating behavior of lithium iron phosphate nanoparticles.
-A section of this website is devoted to this work.
+This work is described in detail here.

 I received my doctoral degree in the Department of Materials Science Engineering at MIT, under the supervision of Craig Carter, where I developed a multiphase phase-field model.
-You can read more about my work here.
+Read more about my PhD thesis.

 I was an undergraduate at Northwestern University, where I received a degree in Materials Science and a degree in Computer Science.
 It was as an undergraduate researcher working for Peter Voorhees that I was first introduced to the phase-field method.
 I also played trumpet in the Northwestern University Marching (NUMB) and NU Jazz Ensemble.